Masked man ‘targets,’ kills woman in front of her 2 children, say police in Florida - NewsBreak

 “It appears the suspect knew the layout of this house, he directly targeted the individual.
 It seems like he knew exactly who he was going for,” Nocco said.

-Deputies didn’t yet know whether the shooting was related to a domestic dispute, but anyone involved in a relationship with the woman will be questioned, Nocco said.Teen killed at Halloween party was Bloomingdale High School student; shooter at large
+Deputies didn’t yet know whether the shooting was related to a domestic dispute, but anyone involved in a relationship with the woman will be questioned, Nocco said.ALSO ON WJBF: 14 hurt, including 3 children, in Chicago Halloween shooting

 “For these young kids, I can imagine they were out last night trick-or-treating; I can imagine they went to bed a little bit later like all the kids did last night … but to be woken up to have a suspect walk in, turn that light on and shoot the person in the bed with them, you know, it’s horrific,” the sheriff said.
 “That’s the only word I can think of.”